TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Signal Chat Discussing Resuming U.S. Strikes on Houthis.md

 	  `Defendants have failed and continue to fail to implement measures to prevent the automatic deletion of messages in the Signal chat, which violates their obligations under the FRA.`

 	  `By permitting and engaging in the use of Signal to communicate regarding agency business, Defendants have failed to establish a records management program providing “effective control over the creation and over the maintenance and use of records,” id. § 3102(1), and to “establish safeguards against the removal or loss of records,” id. § 3105.` - [American Oversight V. Hegseth (Complaint for Declaratory and Injunctive Relief), United States District Court for the District of Columbia, 2025](https://storage.courtlistener.com/recap/gov.uscourts.dcd.278806/gov.uscourts.dcd.278806.1.0_1.pdf)
+	- `Defendants NARA and Rubio, in his capacity as Acting Archivist, have an independent nondiscretionary duty under the FRA to initiate a recovery action or action for other redress through the Attorney General when the agency head fails to do so.`

+	  `Defendants NARA and Rubio have been made aware of the unlawfully alienated agency records because Rubio participated in the Signal chat.`

+	  `Defendant Rubio, as Acting Archivist, knows or reasonably should know that each Defendant has failed to take appropriate action to preserve and recover records from the Signal chat.`

+	  `However, Defendant Rubio has also failed to act consistent with his independent obligation as Acting Archivist to initiate an action for recovery or other redress.
+Accordingly, Defendants NARA and Rubio are in default of their nondiscretionary obligations under the FRA.`

+	  `This failure to act is a final agency action for which there is no other adequate remedy in a court of law.
+Moreover, it is an agency action unlawfully withheld or unreasonably delayed, and is also arbitrary, capricious, an abuse of discretion, and otherwise not in accordance with law.
+5 U.S.C. § 706. ` - [American Oversight V. Hegseth (Complaint for Declaratory and Injunctive Relief), United States District Court for the District of Columbia, 2025](https://storage.courtlistener.com/recap/gov.uscourts.dcd.278806/gov.uscourts.dcd.278806.1.0_1.pdf)
 - On 28 March 2025, Chief Judge James E. Boasberg granted a Temporary Restraining Order to American Oversight requiring that the members of the group chat have to preserve the messages sent.
 	- `The Court entered the following Minute Order after yesterday’s hearing on Plaintiff’s Motion for a Temporary Restraining Order:`